AparnaPophale/Numerical-Computing/README.md

 ## 🤝 Contributions

 This repository is a personal learning journey.
 Suggestions are always welcome.

-## ⭐ If you find this repository helpful, consider giving it a star!
+If you find this repository helpful, consider giving it a ⭐!

 ---

 ## License